Home 9 Service 9 Basics 9 CAN FD

 The CAN FD format does not support remote frames, the previous RTR bit after the identifier is replaced by the “Remote Request Substitution” (RRS) bit.

-The FDF bit (FD format) in the expanded control field is the qualifier for the flexible data format.
 In a classical CAN frame the valid value range of the DLC field (Data Length Code) was within 0 to 8, whereas the valid range of values in a CAN FD frame reaches from 0 to 15.
 The value of the DLC field determines the number of bytes in the data field and is interpreted as follows:

 DLC value

-Data Field size (Bytes)
+Data Field size (bytes)

 0 ..
 8